elatov/elatov.github.io/_posts/2012-09-01-vdr-appliance-fails-to-complete-integrity-check-and-fails-to-backup-certain-vms.md

 > This issue has been resolved in VDR 2.0.1

-We updated to the latest version of VDR but unfortunately that didn&#8217;t help out, the issue persisted.
+We updated to the latest version of VDR but unfortunately that didn't help out, the issue persisted.
 I then found this <a href="http://sumoomicrosoft.blogspot.com/2012/07/vmware-data-recovery-error-2241.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://sumoomicrosoft.blogspot.com/2012/07/vmware-data-recovery-error-2241.html']);">article</a> online.
 Here is what they did to fix the issue:

 > 1. increase open file limits. edit /etc/security/limits.conf
 > add these lines to limits.conf: